 I grew up in Lee, Massachusetts, attended St. Mary’s School, Lee High School, and Stratton Mountain School in Vermont.
 I put myself through college and earned a bachelor’s degree in business administration from Appalachian State University in Boone, North Carolina.

 My parents gave me an older sister, an identical twin sister, and a little brother.
-I am a wife and mom, who won the blue ribbon three times for my chocolate chip cookie in the Avery County Fair.
+I am a wife and mom, who won the blue ribbon four times for my chocolate chip cookie in the Avery County Fair.